 So what is degenerative joint disease, and can this common form of arthritis be naturally treated?
 Let’s take a look at how diet and lifestyle can help manage DJD.

 Degenerative joint disease is a progressive disorder that attacks the body’s cartilage, which is the hard tissue that covers up the end of bones and meets the joints, allowing bones to move.

 DJD is believed to be the most common form of arthritis there is by far and the primary cause of joint pain in adults, usually affecting older people and slowly getting worse as they continue to age.

-The terms degenerative joint disease and osteoarthritis (sometimes called osteroarthrosis) are often used interchangeably.
+The terms degenerative joint disease, degenerative arthritis, and osteoarthritis (sometimes called osteroarthrosis) are often used interchangeably.
 Both are essentially the same type of disorder that results in cartilage (tissue between your bones) wearing down over time and causing a lot of bone and joint pain in the process.
 Osteoarthritis is degenerative in nature because it worsens as time goes on, and unfortunately there isn’t a known “cure” at this time to stop it from progressing or to reverse the damage already done.
 (2)

 You can develop osteoarthritis symptoms all over your body, in any joints, but it usually affects the spine (upper and lower back), neck, hips, knees and hands (especially the ends of the fingers and thumbs) most significantly.
 Symptoms of osteoarthritis/degenerative joint disease usually include: (3)